 This program is also responsible for pursuing enforcement action, where warranted, and educating and assisting the industries and general public as to the laws and regulations governing hazardous wastes.
-The laws and regulations governing hazardous waste are the California Health and Safety Codes Chapter 6.5 and the California Administrative Codes Title 22.
+The laws and regulations governing hazardous waste are the c) Proposition 65 Program

+California Health and Safety Codes Chapter 6.5 and the California Administrative Codes Title 22.